vslch/degree-saturation-algorithm/README.md

 - `blocksize1` - (optional) int, default is 100; parameter for storing binary data associated with vertices, for more  details see implementation;

-- `blocksize2` - (optional) int, default is 100; parameter for storing binary data associated with colors, for more details see implementations;
+- `blocksize2` - (optional) int, default is 100; parameter for storing binary data associated with colors, for more details see implementation;

 - `mode` - (optional) string, available modes are `"greedy"` and `"bnb"`, default is `"greedy"`; defines version of algorithm to run